Waty0319/WatySelfLearning.github.io/PRML/code/README.md

 purpose : For elaborating knowledge and improving programming ability

+contents :
+code
+annotation
-contents : code, annotation, log(troubleshot and breakthrough)
+log (troubleshot and breakthrough)